CoffeeStraw/PyonFX/README.md

 # Documentation

-You can find the full documentation of PyonFX, as well as a quick-start guide and examples, on [Read The Docs](http://pyonfx.github.io/).
+You can find the full documentation of PyonFX, as well as a quick-start guide and examples, at [this link](https://coffeestraw.github.io/PyonFX/).

 ## Contributing